Oppn triggering panic among people on Covid situation: UP CM | Health

-Uttar Pradesh Chief Minister on Monday accused the opposition of mischievously trying to create an atmosphere of fear instead of increasing the confidence of people and health workers since the onset of the current second wave of Covid-19.
+Uttar Pradesh Chief Minister Yogi Adityanath on Monday accused the opposition of triggering panic among people and health workers instead of increasing their confidence during the second wave of Covid-19.

+Adityanath made the allegation while reviewing the Covid situation in Muzaffarnagar district and inspecting an Integrated COVID Control Room there.

 Vaccination for the people in the age group of 18-44 too has been started, he added.
-During his visit to Muzaffarnagar, Adityanath also referred to the apprehension of an impending third wave of covid and black fungus infection among the cured Covid-patents and said the government is making an all effort to tackle the twin challenge.
+Adityanath also referred to the apprehension of an impending third wave of Covid and black fungus infection among the cured patients and said the government is making all efforts to tackle the twin challenges.

-Amid the fears of a third wave of the infection hitting the country which the health experts say may afflict children more, the chief minister said the government is making efforts to set up paediatric intensive care units (ICU) in every district and every medical college of the state.
+Amid the fears that a third wave may affect children more, the chief minister said the government is making efforts to set up pediatric intensive care units (ICUs) in every district and every medical college of the state.

-The chief minister visited the village amid the rising cases of coronavirus infection in rural areas of the state and appealed to the people to report to the district health authorities at the slightest hint of the contamination.
+The chief minister visited the village amid the rising cases of coronavirus infection in rural areas of the state and appealed to the people to report to the district health authorities in case of infection.

-He made a fervent plea to the villagers to get themselves inoculated against the disease besides getting tested for the infection and start treatment in time if they find themselves afflicted with the slightest symptoms of the Covid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)